d-krupke/cpsat-primer/07_under_the_hood.md

      different LNS strategies, which are applied via a Round Robin strategy.
      Whenever, a worker thread finishes, it will perform an LNS iteration with the next strategy in the list.
 In an LNS iteration it will:
-     1. Take a solution from the pool of solutions.
+     1. Copy the model and take a solution from the pool of solutions.
      2. Remove a subset of variables from the solution.
-This subset is called the neighborhood and its selection is one of the most important differences between the different LNS strategies.
+This selection of this subset is one of the most important differences between the different LNS strategies.
+The solution space over these variable is the neighborhood that will be searched for a better solution.
-     3. Fix the other variables of the solution to their values.
+     3. Fix the other variables of the solution to their values in the copied model.
-     4. Presolve the model with the fixed variables.
+     4. Presolve the copied model with the fixed variables.
 The fixations are likely to significantly simplify the model.
      5. Solve the simplified model with complete strategy (as the full subsolvers do) but isolated on this thread and with a very short time limit.